potassco/clorm/docs/clorm/quickstart.rst

-The first line `monkey patches <https://en.wikipedia.org/wiki/Monkey_patch>`_ a number of Clingo classes by creating wrappers that make the integration with CLORM seemless.
-While you can use CLORM without monkey patching Clingo the interaction requires a bit more cumbersome.
+The first line `monkey patches <https://en.wikipedia.org/wiki/Monkey_patch>`_ a number of Clingo classes by creating wrappers that make the integration with ClORM seemless.
+While you can use ClORM without monkey patching Clingo the interaction requires a bit more cumbersome.

 Defining the Data Model
 -----------------------

 The most important setp is to define a data model that maps the Clingo predicates to Python classes.
-CLORM introduces two basic concepts for defining the data model: ``Predicate`` and ``FactBase``. ``Predicate`` maps the ASP predicates to Python classes, while ``FactBase`` provides a container for storing facts of these types.
+ClORM introduces two basic concepts for defining the data model: ``Predicate`` and ``FactBase``. ``Predicate`` maps the ASP predicates to Python classes, while ``FactBase`` provides a container for storing facts of these types.
 Both classes must be sub-classed when defining